 The enum 'parsed' should be used when the number of occurrences is to be established solely using speculative parsing.

 When parsing, any number of occurrences is expected in the data.
 The parser stops looking for occurrences when speculative parsing does not find another occurrence.
-If validation is enabled, it is a validation error if less than XSD minOccurs occurrences are found or defaulted, or greater than XSD maxOccurs occurrences are found.
+If validation is enabled, it is a Validation Error if less than XSD minOccurs occurrences are found or defaulted, or greater than XSD maxOccurs occurrences are found.

 When unparsing, any number of occurrences is expected in the Infoset.
-If validation is enabled, it is a validation error if less than XSD minOccurs occurrences are found or defaulted, or if more than XSD maxOccurs occurrences are found.
+If validation is enabled, it is a Validation Error if less than XSD minOccurs occurrences are found or defaulted, or if more than XSD maxOccurs occurrences are found.

 dfdl:occursCountKind 'expression'